How to find great cheap domains

 • Most of the free short domains are expensive

-We cherry-picked several excellent domain names for the companies we've supported.
-How did we do it, you may ask?
-These are good domain components for us, when we start developing software from scratch:
+I mulled over several excellent domain names for the companies we've supported.
+These are great concepts that work for us as we develop software from scratch:

-1. Easy to remember.
-Helps the user to find you again.
+• Easy to remember.
+It helps the user to find you again.

-2. Spelling. correctly an effortlessly - it is easier to go viral.
+• Spelling.
+Correctly and effortlessly making it easier to go viral.

-3. Careful with funny.
+• Be cautious with funny terms.
 It helps, but not necessary.

 Choosing the right domain name